 Why Rogue’s Deadlift Platform Kicks Butt

-Here are some ways that the Rogue Deadlift Platform sticks out against similar products on the market.
+Here are some ways that the Rogue Deadlift Platform sticks out against similar products on the market and why I consider it to be the best deadlift platform out there:

 Rogue’s Deadlift Platform will extend the life of your barbells and weight plates.
 Olympic and powerlifting barbells, despite their very simple-looking appearance, have a bushing or needle-bearing systems that can degrade over the years from wear and tear.
 Hard drops speed this process up considerably.